aochagavia/optimization-experiment/research/blog.md

 There are so many other things that we could do!
 I am curious to know how good the results produced by Z3 are and how they compare to the solutions produced by other methods.
-Would Gurobi be able to find an optimal solution in normal time?
+Would the Gurobi solver be able to find an optimal solution in normal time?
 What about randomized approaches like simulated annealing?
 Unfortunately, my time is limited and I feel I have already devoted too much time to this.
 If you somehow get inspired to continue where I left off, please let me know!
 You can find my email by looking at the git history of any of my repositories.